MRE-Code-Hub/extract_loggernet/readme.md

 function.

 ## Installation and Setup
-- Clone this repo and create a new conda environment from the `environment.yaml` file: `conda env create -f environment.yaml`.
+- Clone this repo and install dependencies either using pip (recommended): `pip install -r requirements.txt`.
+You could instead create a conda environment if needed: `conda env create -f environment.yaml`.
 - To run extract_loggernet from the terminal **you must create a new `extract_loggernet_conf.yaml` file in the directory of the file you want to extract data from.** Pattern your conf file based on the `extract_loggernet_conf_example.yaml` file.